DSPG-2022/Local-Food-Benchmarking/Cover_Page_Local_Food_Benchmarking.md

 ### **5) Data Automation**

-- Scrape the product information using Python and Postman API for automation
+- Scrape the product information using Python and Postman API for automation (Please refer the codes section for more details)
-- Script to schedule the web scraping process to run at a certain time per day/week (for more details steps please refer the presentation [here](https://github.com/DSPG-2022/Local-Food-Benchmarking/tree/main/Presentation))
+- Script to schedule the web scraping process to run at a certain time per day/week (For more detailed steps please refer the presentation [here](https://github.com/DSPG-2022/Local-Food-Benchmarking/tree/main/Presentation))

 <br>

 ### **6) AI: Predicting Average Price of a Commodity**
-- Regression and XGBoost models used for prediction
+- Regression and XGBoost models used for prediction (Please refer the codes section for more details)
 - Indicators used:<br>

       1. Historical USDA retail price data of apples and tomatoes in the Midwest region (USDA Market News)